5.tex Educ.tex index.html Thomas William Korner, Korner's Korner, Pleasures of Counting, T.W.Korner, Mathematics

 You can e-mail me by pressing SCHAZAM! or if that does not work by using the address twk@dpmms.cam.ac.uk.
 My favourite e-mail ends with the words `this message needs no reply'.

-You may wish to go to the or to the Faculty of Mathematics home page.
+You may wish to go to the Faculty of Mathematics home page.

-I am the junior Director of Mathematical Studies at Trinity Hall.
-The senior Director of Mathematical Studies is Tadashi Tokieda.
-If you would like a statement of our admission policy for mathematics undergraduates, press here.
+I am also an emeritus fellow of Trinity Hall, but this position carries real advantages (to wit, access to good food and good company).
+During my time there I was fortunate to work with Tadashi Tokieda.
+Those of a romantic disposition are directed to A Valentine from Möbius.
+If you would like a statement of the college's admission policy for mathematics undergraduates, press here.
 (Of course colleges are always fiddling with their web pages so, if this does not work, google Trinity Hall and start from there.)

 You have read the book and studied the pamphlets BUT NOW in glowing LMScolour you can watch the film (video actually).
 In response to overwhelming lack of demand the video of my lecture `Marrying, Voting, Choosing' is now available for the price of £10 including postage and packing (a reader writes `Worth it for the postage and packing alone') from the LMS, De Morgan House, 57-58 Russell Square, London WC1B 4HP.
 Be the first person on your street to have your own copy!